perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 _4.0 Population Evaluation:_ Estimates the population within the evaluated buildings.
 (WORK UNDER PROGRESS)\
 _5.0 Population to Catchment Areas:_ Maps the estimated population data to the defined catchment areas.
 (WORK UNDER PROGRESS)\

+## Installation Steps

+Follow these steps to run the Python algorithms :
+- Install the Anaconda distribution of Python [Link](https://www.anaconda.com/download)
+- Navigate to a section and create a specific environment (settings of envionments detailed in each section)
+- Active the created environment and run the Python scripts

 ## Project sections
 **1.0 Data Download**- Automated download of GHS and OSM data: [Link to code](https://github.com/perezjoan/PPCA-codes/blob/main/1.0%20Import_ghs_osm_data.ipynb)